 Photography Camera Requirements:

 Students in the Photography option will need to have access to an adjustable SLR digital camera.
-An example of an appropriate model is Canon's Digital Rebel XTi ($500 - $1,000 depending on lenses, source).
+Contact Photography Adviser David Strohl for his latest recommendations.

 INTERESTED IN TRANSFERRING TO A FOUR-YEAR SCHOOL AFTER EARNING THE INTEGRATED MEDIA AAS DEGREE?

 A formal articulation agreement is in place with PNCA, Pacific Northwest College of Art's Communication Design BFA degree program.
-Please contact Graphic Design adviser Chris Maier for details on how to take advantage of this opportunity for graphic design majors.
+Please contact the Graphic Design Adviser for details on how to take advantage of this opportunity for graphic design majors.